Treatment of Pain

 Opioid Analgesics

-“Opioid” is a generic term for natural or synthetic substances that bind to specific opioid receptors in the central nervous system (CNS), producing an agonist action.
-Opioids are also called narcotics—a term originally used to refer to any psychoactive substance that induces sleep.
-Opioids have both analgesic and sleep-inducing effects, but the two effects are distinct from each other.
+"Opioid" is a term for substances that bind to opioid receptors in the nervous system, including opiates (opioids found in opium from the poppy plant), endogenous opioids, and semisynthetic/synthetic opioids.
+Opioids can also be classified by their activity (eg, agonist vs antagonist).
+The term "narcotic" is sometimes used, although it usually refers to any psychoactive substance that induces sleep.
+Opioids have both analgesic and sedating effects, but the 2 effects are distinct from each other.

 Table